j-g-b/j-g-b.github.io/research.md

 *Applying least squares principles to estimating sources of contamination in the Neuse River basin*.
 Invited talk at Penn State University SMAC seminar.
 October 18th, 2024.

+*A compromise criterion for weighted least squares*.
+Contributed talk at Joint Statistical Meetings, Portland, OR.
+August 5th, 2024.

 *Applying least squares principles to estimating sources of contamination in the Neuse River basin*.
 Webinar for the North Carolina Chapter of the American Statistical Association.
 April 9th, 2024.

 *Least squares principles for the source apportionment problem*.
 Invited talk at CMStatistics, Berlin, Germany.
 December 17th, 2023.